The Complete Havana Travel Guide: Everything You Actually Need to Know for 2026

 Final Word

 Havana rewards you for being unplugged.
 There's no Wi-Fi at the dinner table, no Instagram stories from the Malecon (well, not easily).
-You're forced to just... be there.
+You're simply forced to be there.
 And when you're standing on the Malecon at sunset, rum in hand, with a salsa beat drifting from somewhere behind you and a '57 Buick rolling past, you'll realize that being there is more than enough.
 For more insights, check out our Havana travel journal.
 For more insights, check out our [Havana vs Cartagena](/blog/havana-vs-cartagena-caribbean-comparison) comparison.